m-architek/Majesty-Tools/CamTool/README.md

 ```
 Unpacks gpltext.cam into directory gpltext.

-### Unpacked contetnt structure
+### Unpacked content structure

-Target unpack directory contains "CamTool.index" and number of directories equal to number of sections in given CAM file.
+Target unpack directory contains "CamTool.index" file and number of directories equal to number of sections in given CAM file.
-"CamTool.index" is required to maintain file roder on CAM file.
-Although I don't know, if file order really matter for game itself, in my modifications I try to maintain it.
-It aslo useful for testing tool itself (unpack and pack again should result in exact same file which wouldn't be a case, if file order in archive is different).
+"CamTool.index" is required to maintain file order on CAM file.
+Although I don't know, if file order really matters for game itself, in my modifications I try to maintain it.
+It is also useful for testing tool itself (unpack and pack again should result in exact same file which wouldn't be a case, if file order in archive is different).

 "CamTool.index" file structure:
 * first line is number of sections